 A few years ago we were showing some of our camping photos to my family when my uncle asked “Doesn’t it scare you to be out in the middle of nowhere like that?”.
 We smiled and said “no”.
 My cousin followed up with “What about all the crazy people, haven’t you seen the Hills Have Eyes?”.
 We laughed.
 But we’ve been asked this question on more than one occasion so I thought I’d share our thoughts…

 I should start by saying, in my opinion, safety and security is more of a feeling we get than anything else.
-I don’t know for certain that I’m more safe at home than at camp and vice versa but feeling as though we’re safe is what’s most important.
+I don’t know for certain that I’m more safe in a house than at camp or vice versa but feeling as though we’re safe is a good start.

 I believe the key is to pay attention to your gut and always be aware of your surroundings.
 If a place feels creepy, leave.
 If you just have a bad feeling, leave.
 Don’t wait to find out why you have a bad feeling.
 Trust your instincts and move on.
 We’ve done this on a couple of occasions.
 I can’t put in to words exactly why it didn’t feel right, but that is all we needed to move on.
 Better to be safe than sorry.